helio-training/fs-corejs-functions-basics/README.md

 ### Function Parameters / Arguments

+Recall that javascript is an abstraction - the computer determinew how to interpret the code via compiling and executing your javascript code.
+The abstracted components inside the `()` of a function are called the Parameters.
+In javascript, a function can have an unlimited number of parameters.
-Parameters are pieces of the function that are between the `()` in a function.
-A function can have a variable amount of parameters.
-The other oddity is the number of functional parameters doesn't dictate which function/methode is called (Java being an example which allows method overloading).
-JS doesn't allow method overloading.
-Meaning, you can't define a function with more parameters below an already defined function.
-This will result in the function being ovewritten with the function below.
+Another oddity is the number of functional parameters doesn't dictate which function/method is called.
+If this makes sense, great but if you come with experience from another programming language (such as java), you need to recognize that javscript doesn't allow method overloading.
+This means that you can't simply add more parameters below an already defined function.
+If you try this, javascript will ignore the first version - the javascript engine simply 'ignores' the first version you wrote and compiles the last function declaration it reads.

-When you call a function, the types passed into the function are called arguments.
+When you call this function, the variables that replace the abstracted parameters are termed this function's arguments.

 ```js
 const person = {